cran/disk.frame/README.md

 practice this isn’t always possible; hence why we store them as smaller individual chunks.

-`disk.frame` makes it easy to manipulate the underlying chunks by implementing `dplyr` functions/verbs and other convenient functions (e.g. the `map.disk.frame(a.disk.frame, fn, lazy = F)` function which applies the function `fn` to each chunk of `a.disk.frame` in parallel).
+`{disk.frame}` makes it easy to manipulate the underlying chunks by implementing `dplyr` functions/verbs and other convenient functions (e.g. the `map.disk.frame(a.disk.frame, fn, lazy = F)` function which applies the function `fn` to each chunk of `a.disk.frame` in parallel).
-So that `disk.frame` can be manipulated in a similar fashion to in-memory `data.frame`s.
+So that `{disk.frame}` can be manipulated in a similar fashion to in-memory `data.frame`s.

-### e) How is `disk.frame` different from Spark, Dask, and JuliaDB.jl?
+### e) How is `{disk.frame}` different from Spark, Dask, and JuliaDB.jl?

 Spark is primarily a distributed system that also works on a single machine.
-Dask is a Python package that is most similar to `disk.frame`, and JuliaDB.jl is a Julia package.
+Dask is a Python package that is most similar to `{disk.frame}`, and JuliaDB.jl is a Julia package.
 All three can distribute work over a cluster of computers.
-However, `disk.frame` currently cannot distribute data processes over many computers, and is, therefore, single machine focused.
+However, `{disk.frame}` currently cannot distribute data processes over many computers, and is, therefore, single machine focused.

 In R, one can access Spark via `sparklyr`, but that requires a Spark cluster to be set up.
-On the other hand `disk.frame` requires zero-setup apart from running `install.packages("disk.frame")` or `devtools::install_github("xiaodaigh/disk.frame")`.
+On the other hand `{disk.frame}` requires zero-setup apart from running `install.packages("disk.frame")` or `devtools::install_github("xiaodaigh/disk.frame")`.

-Finally, Spark can only apply functions that are implemented for Spark, whereas `disk.frame` can use any function in R including user-defined functions.
+Finally, Spark can only apply functions that are implemented for Spark, whereas `{disk.frame}` can use any function in R including user-defined functions.

-### f) How is `disk.frame` different from multidplyr, partools and distributedR?
+### f) How is `{disk.frame}` different from multidplyr, partools and distributedR?

 The packages [multidplyr](https://github.com/tidyverse/multidplyr)
 doesn’t seem to be disk-focused and hence does not allow arbitrarily